Acts 5:27-29 (KJV)

 God glorifies himself and make known his greatness through his word, through his plan of salvation, through his love, and through the witness of his church.
 The chief purpose of all he has done is that he might be glorified for it and through it, so that everyone may know the greatness of our God.

-When you see men and systems who focus glory on things other than God, you can clearly see that the glory of God alone is not part of their beliefs.
+When you see men and systems who focus glory on themselves, and on their own special teachers, you can clearly see that the glory of God alone is not part of their beliefs.
 True churches and true servants of God will point you to Jesus Christ, not to themselves.

 A Strong Foundation

 The Protestant Reformation endured and succeeded because it built on a strong foundation, grounded upon scripture and Jesus Christ.
-Though it was beset by floods of persecution, attacked by armies of opponents, and many of its leaders were captured and executed, the Protestant Reformation set in motion a return to biblical teachings and values that has endured for five hundred years.
+Though it was beset by floods of persecution, attacked by armies of opponents, and many of its leaders were captured and executed, the Protestant Reformation set in motion a return to biblical teachings and values that has endured to the present day.

-Christians today can learn important lessons from the reformers about how to ground our faith in something that will endure and something that will withstand persecution and the determined assault by the enemy.
+Christians today can learn important lessons from the reformers about how we can ground our faith in something that will endure and something that will withstand persecution and the determined assault by the enemy.

 For if I build again the things which I destroyed, I make myself a transgressor.– Galatians 2:18